 Corporate Social Responsibility of Balmer Lawrie

-Our Corporate Social Responsibility (CSR) projects aim at transforming the lives of the under-privileged and enhance collective community well-being in and around our work centers, besides the broader goal of driving sustainable development and growth for its stakeholders.
-In line with this and the various programs initiated by the Government of India (GOI) like the Clean India Mission and Skill Development program, Balmer Lawrie has been driving various CSR projects independently around its units and establishments across the country and has also been supporting various programs as part of the GOI initiatives.
+Corporate Social Responsibility (CSR) is a transformational practice by the business corporations in India, mandated by the Government.
+CSR programs aim at transforming the lives of the under-privileged and enhance collective community well-being, besides the broader goal of driving sustainable development and growth of all stakeholders.
+In line with this, the Company has been driving various CSR projects independently around its units and establishments across the country and has also been supporting various programs initiated by the Government of India like the Clean India Mission and Skill Development Institutes.
 The Company is responsive to the needs of the society at large, and its socio-economic goals are well aligned with the business objectives.

 i.
 Education & Child Sustenance